O1ahmad/ansible-role-zecminer/README.md

 #### Launch

-This role supports launching a `zecminer` utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, which manages the service as a background process or daemon subject to the configuration and execution potential provided by its underlying management framework.

-_The following variables can be customized to manage the service's **systemd** [Service] unit definition and execution profile/policy:_

 `extra_run_args: <zecminer-cli-options>` (**default**: `[]`)
 - list of `zecminer` commandline arguments to pass to the binary at runtime for customizing launch